Making-Sense-Info/Varese/use-cases/insee.md

 The tree key aspects stand out from this analysis

--1 Description of the universe in a formal way.
-The producers spontaneously use a logical description of their universe of the variable.
-The use of UniverseGenerationCode is helpfull in this way, and the use of this formal description may facilitate description of evolution of the universe.
+### -1 Description of the universe in a formal way.
+In ordre to compare over the statistics one key aspect is to be sure that the universe of interest is the same between the two questions.
+The producers spontaneously use a logical description of their universe of the variable. is helpfull in this way, and the use of this formal description may facilitate description of evolution of the universe.

+The following example show how universe can be model logocicaly and
     Name representedVariable SHART1
 Label : Transport service: the individual has used a dedicated website or application (such as OUICAR, Koolicar, covoiturage-libre, etc.) in the last twelve months to obtain a transport service from a private individual.
 Description